sei-entropy/lab-w04d05-axios-lab/README.md

 ## Introduction

 Yesterday we built apps that consumed 3rd party APIs (Unsplash, Open Weather, Quotes).
-Your mini-project prompt is an open-ended one: **you can work together as a group**, make something cool using a 3rd party API of your choosing!
-You should each make individual apps.
+Your mini-project prompt is an open-ended one: **you can work together as a group**, make something cool using a 3rd party API of your choosing! **You should each make individual apps**.

 <br>